An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical Method

 \subsection{Solving the ODE and processing the data}

 The ODE for the propagation of light defined by \eqref{PropEquation} can now be solved by any generic ODE solver.
 In this paper the {\it CVODE} solver from the {\it SUNDIALS} bundle is used \cite{SUNDIALS}.
-The post-processing of the simulation data for this paper has been performed with {\it Mathematica} \cite{Mathematica}, it is however possible to do this with any visualization program.
+The post-processing of the simulation data for this paper has been performed with {\it Mathematica} \cite{Mathematica}.